About Detail

 Design isn't about the big gestures.

-These details are what separate products that work from products that feel right.
+Details are what separate products that work from products that feel right.

 They're what separate good design from great design.